 Developments in digital technology are pushing publishers to take the digital route to reach an audience that is increasingly using its smartphones, tablets and the Internet to find and access content.
 However, digital publishing has its own set of challenges that need to be addressed in order to succeed in a market that has become extremely fragmented over the years.

-Providing Multi-channel Access: Publishers need to think how to repurpose their print content for multiple access points such as eReaders, social media, web and mobile apps, and desktops. eBook platforms can be used to convert an existing library of print books into fixed-layout or reflowable format eBooks for easy accessibility across all channels.
+Providing Multi-channel Access: Publishers need to think about how to repurpose their print content for multiple access points such as eReaders, social media, web and mobile apps, and desktops. eBook platforms can be used to convert an existing library of print books into fixed-layout or reflowable format eBooks for easy accessibility across all channels.
 These independent content creation platforms allow publishers to repurpose their content from a centralized, usually, cloud-based source, thereby ensuring a more streamlined workflow.

 Create Engaging Content: Today, over 80% of digital content is accessed on smartphones.
 For publishers, this means that they have to provide content that fits the device and is also engaging.
 Augmented reality is being widely used to make content engaging and supportive to the varied needs of the learners.
 Several eBook platforms allow publishers to add AR elements to their content.
 To illustrate with an example, they can add audio/visual aids and 3D models to a lesson on human anatomy to make the chapter more lifelike and relevant.
 Most children today have smartphones.
 Using an AR app on their phones they can point to the page and view these AR features.
 Needless to say, this kind of multisensory learning creates a lasting impact and ensures learning for a lifetime.